 The drug industry also benefits from improved infrastructure.
 One World Bank report reviewed road projects, funded by the World Bank, the U.S. Agency for International Development, and the Inter-American Development Bank, in coca-growing regions in Peru.
 "While the roads were useful in expanding coca production, they have severely hampered the development of legal activities."
-It is interesting to note that the major coca-growing regions in Peru and Bolivia-the Upper Huallaga Valley and the Chapare, respectively-have emerged at the sites of major U.S.-funded development projects of previous decades.
+It is interesting to note that the major coca-growing regions in Peru and Bolivia-the Upper Huallaga Valley and the Chapare, respectively-were sites of major U.S.-funded development projects in previous decades.